All Content on This Web Site Copyright 2008-2015 All Rights Reserved - Rakestraw Cattle Company, LLC.

 The land and environment provide abundant sustenance that, if managed with balance and care, can and will provide the necessary resources to add to a fulfilling life style.
 Please join us as we learn about and care for the land.

-Pineywoods Herd Family Lines: The McGowan herd contains two main lines-Conway and Hickman breeds.
+Pineywoods Herd Family Lines: The Rakestraw herd contains two main lines-Conway and Hickman breeds.
 The new herd sire is a pure Hickman Bull.

 Breeding Preference: The goal of the McGowan herd is to combine the horn style and large frame of the Hickman line and the rich red speckle of the Conway line.